Restoration Shaman Healing Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 cast other spells without needing to channel or stand still like other

 healer's raid cooldowns.
-Healing Tide Totem heals everyone within 40 yards for
+Healing Tide Totem heals all allies within 40 yards for

 Current Control and